dtgreene/blender-curve-to-svg/README.md

 ### Some important notes:
 - The curve shape must be set to 2D.
-- Location, rotation, and scale transformations must be applied first.
-These wouldn't be too hard to add support for if really needed.
+- Location, rotation, and scale transformations must be applied first (while the curve is in 3D mode).
+- The bounding box is calculated based on each curve's "curve to" position.
+That means its possible the lines can curve outside of the target dimensions.
+In these cases you can use the `x_margin` and `y_margin` values to add margins around the result.

 ### Blender
 ![image](https://github.com/user-attachments/assets/0da112b9-3175-4f34-a614-bca917c81aaf)